Scarabaeus1031/NEXAH/README.md

 # ⚡ NEXAH — Structural Navigation in Complex Systems

-NEXAH is a framework to understand and control systems by how they move within their stability field.
+> NEXAH is a framework to understand and control complex systems by how they move within their stability field.

 ![Status](https://img.shields.io/badge/status-experimental-blue)
 ![Field Model](https://img.shields.io/badge/field-analysis-lightblue)